daidensacha/mp3-garden-journal/README.md

      }
 ```
 ***Categories***
 The user has total discretion to group the types of events how they prefer, which will suit their needs and desire to search or filter infomtation.
+The user can add, edit and update, or delete  categories, which are displayed in a select input in the add or edit ```garden_event``` forms.
+The user is required to select a category when creating an event.
 ```
 	categories  {
 		     _id: 			<ObjectId>